vickyysiahaan/ModbusRTU2MQTT/README.md

+# MODBUSRTU2MQTT

+This a python program to read data from modbus rtu devices and then publish them to mqtt topics.
+Configuration can be set by only editing JSON files.

 What you need to know:
 1. I assume you:
 	- have a basic knowledge about Modbus RTU Communication (if you are a beginner, read this http://www.simplymodbus.ca/FAQ.htm)